The Bushwick Book Club Seattle is not your run-of-the-mill book club.

 The Bushwick Book Club Seattle Programs

 Every month Bushwick performs original music inspired by a book for a live audience.
-Books have included Pride and Prejudice, A Wrinkle in Time, Slaughterhouse-Five and so many more.
+Books have included Pride and Prejudice, Parable of the Sower, A Wrinkle in Time, Slaughterhouse-Five and so many more.
 Bushwick encourages the audience to join in reading the book in order to connect with the performers in a way not often seen on stage.
 Everyone in the room knows and understands the source material, creating an experience like no other!

 We offer free recording time to our wonderful performers.
 We want to support our musicians as much as possible and what better way to that than by offering them free in-studio recording time.
 The recording process is expensive yet essential to showing your music to the world.
 Musicians have the opportunity to record their Bushwick tunes and be a part of Bushwick’s radio interview project.
 They have full ability to use these recordings in any way they choose and Bushwick will do its part to make sure our artists get heard.
 Supporting the arts is one of our top priorities.